DPH Internship

 Application Process

-Occasionally, there may be intern opportunities outside of the semester start dates.
-The internship workgroup will reach out to applicants if these opportunities become available.
+Applicants who are not selected may be considered for future semesters.
+Occasionally, internship opportunities may arise outside of standard semester start dates, and the internship workgroup may reach out to applicants if these opportunities become available.